NCIP/gdc-docs/docs/Data_Portal/Users_Guide/BAMslicing.md

 ### Selecting Variant/Gene, Position or Unmapped reads

 Upon searching by a string id, the following view is displayed.
 User must select an Entity ID associated with the case ID as shown.
-This view shows the ‘Experimental strategy’, ‘Sample Type’, and ‘Size’ of the file associated with that entity id.
+This view shows the 'Experimental strategy', 'Sample Type', and 'Size' of the file associated with that entity id.

 [![Selecting Entities](./images/BAM_slicing/selecting_entities.png)](./images/BAM_slicing/selecting_entities.png 'Click to see the full image.')

 Choosing a BAM file directly from the thousand files will display the following view.
-This view has selected an entity id chosen by the user with ‘miRNA-Seq’ as the experimental strategy, sample type being the ‘Primary Tumor’ with a file size of 83.03 MB.
+This view has selected an entity id chosen by the user with 'miRNA-Seq' as the experimental strategy, sample type being the 'Primary Tumor' with a file size of 83.03 MB.

 [![View upon Selection](./images/BAM_slicing/selecting_entities02.png)](./images/BAM_slicing/selecting_entities02.png 'Click to see the full image.')

 ### Selecting a Variant

 From the view as shown above, user can choose from 48 variants.
-Select WDR44 as shown and click ‘Submit’ to download the BAM slice for this case and gene variant.
+Select WDR44 as shown and click 'Submit' to download the BAM slice for this case and gene variant.

 [![Selecting a variant](./images/BAM_slicing/selecting_variants.png)](./images/BAM_slicing/selecting_variants.png 'Click to see the full image.')

 ### Selecting a Gene

 Click on the next tab to access the view that allows selecting BAM files for a particular gene, snp or a specific position/range in the genome.
-After making your selection, click the ‘Submit’ button at the bottom of the view to download the slices.
+After making your selection, click the 'Submit' button at the bottom of the view to download the slices.

 [![Selecting a gene](./images/BAM_slicing/selecting_genes.png)](./images/BAM_slicing/selecting_genes.png 'Click to see the full image.')

 ### Selecting unmapped reads

-Click the tab for accessing the ‘Unmapped reads’ as shown below.
-Click ‘Submit’ to download the unmapped reads.
+Click the tab for accessing the 'Unmapped reads' as shown below.
+Click 'Submit' to download the unmapped reads.

 [![Selecting unmapped reads](./images/BAM_slicing/selecting_unmapped_reads.png)](./images/BAM_slicing/selecting_unmapped_reads.png 'Click to see the full image.')

 ## Saved Downloads

-All downloads are saved in the ‘Downloads’ folder.
+All downloads are saved in the 'Downloads' folder.